The trilogy begins !

 Numerous friends who read the first draft were intrigued by the Spider, so I left a few unanswered questions at the end of Balls of Leather and Steel.
 This let me launch directly into the second book, A Gordian Web, in which the Spider is the central character.

-The last book of the trilogy, The Final Fandango, is nearly done.
-The three books total almost a thousand words and took four years to write.
+The last book of the trilogy, The Final Fandango, is now completed and ties up all the loose ends.
+The three books total almost a thousand pages and took four years to write.
 At the outset I could never have dreamed of the immense satisfaction this venture has given me.